 I also just love celery root’s gnarly, funky shape:

-This cozy celery root and cauliflower soup is winter comfort food at its best!
+This creamy celery root and cauliflower soup is winter comfort food at its best!
 Serve it with crusty bread or crispy croutons.
 I also sautéed a few mushrooms to put on top, but you’ll see in the recipe below that all of these garnishes are optional.
 You can keep this simple, or make it fancy.

 You can also make it ahead and store it in the fridge, or freeze your leftovers (I like these glass containers) to save for a day when it’s too cold to leave the house.